AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-settings-display.md

 >[!IMPORTANT]
 >
-> The ad size declared in the width and height fields will be matched with incoming bid requests.
+> The ad size declared in the width and height fields are matched with incoming bid requests.
 You may experience delivery issues if the ad's dimensions don't match the declared ad size.

 ### [!UICONTROL Pixel]